peterrenshaw/wsd/docs/README.md

 TODO
+* revise code in tools to simplify
 * cron: document
 * d3:   work out axes
         how to show data values
 * auto install of latest version of python requests

+2018DEC11
+* found defect in tools.dt_new_date, forgot to return

 2018DEC06
 * back to work on d3, generate some time based data and graph the axis.